Welcome to The Rotary Club of Hebden Bridge

 & Fireworks Display

 This event was organised by Hebden Bridge & District Round Table.
-After consultation Round Table have decided they will not organise a bonfire in 2013, more details can be found by following the link below.
+After consultation with the local authority, the police and other groups, Round Table decided not to organise a bonfire in 2013.
+At the moment, the Round Table have no plans for any further bonfires on Calder Holmes Park.

 Supporting Local and National Charities and Good Causes.